Events - Month View

 Contact: 254 576 2838

 Each month members gather at the Turner Research Station and Paul and Jane Meyer Observatory for stargazing and socializing.
-This is an excellent time for new members to bring their scopes and get hands on help plus invite new potential members!.
+This is also the date for the Annual CTAS Star-B-Q. Bring an appetizers or sides that serves 8 to share!
+Arrive early...this is an excellent time for new members to bring their scopes and get hands on help or invite potential members to get to know us!
+Evites will go out for a "head count" so we can prepare burgers & dogs.
+Bring you tents & gear and spent the night stargazing.